DANCES WITH DECEPTION

 The post-“Dances” outlook is status quo-to-grim, they say.
 In their future: more broken promises by Hollywood.
 More sidekick and comedy-relief roles.
 More lip-service from a liberal establishment represented by actors-turned-producers Robert De Niro and Robert Redford.

-”It’s still bleak,” agreed Rodney Grant, the star of “Powwow Highway” and “Dances.”
+”It’s still bleak,” agrees Rodney Grant, the 32-year-old star of “Powwow Highway” and “Dances.”
 “For every step forward, we have to take two steps backward.
 It’s an uphill battle.”

 And why is this?